Diagnostic Medical Sonography - Associate Degree

 8 Week 2

-- Curriculum Note: Students must earn a "C" or higher in all 10-526-XXX courses and 10-501-101.
+- Curriculum Note: Students must earn a "C" or higher in all 10-526-XXX courses.
 A student who withdraws or receives a grade lower than a "C" in a program course may apply for re-entry into the program.
 Consideration for re-entry will be at the discretion of the re-entry team and will be dependent on clinical availability.

 - Students must earn a "B" or higher in General Anatomy & Physiology and Advanced Anatomy & Physiology.
 A student who withdraws or receives a grade lower than a "B" is these courses may apply for re-entry into the program.
 Consideration for re-entry will be at the discretion of the re-entry team and will be dependent on clinical availability.